mclafferty/recycleai2/README.md

 - Images inside the "OD Data - Training" folder were used to train and validate our CreateML Object Detection model.
 - Images inside the "OD Data - Test" folder were used to test our CreateML Object Detection model.

+Location data files can be found in the "location data" folder.

 # Running the iOS Application
 All files needed to run the iOS application in Xcode can be found in the "recycleai2" folder.
 Please make sure that you have Xcode and cocoapods(https://cocoapods.org) installed before continuing to the following steps.